samhh/dotfiles/README.md

 ## Usage

 Build your desired host with `nixos-rebuild --flake`.
-Example:

 ```console
 # nixos-rebuild switch --flake ".#alakazam"
 ```

 For now some Alakazam scripts presume the repo will be at `~/dotfiles/`.
-Anything that couldn't be configured in Home Manager lives in `./cfg/` (NB not `:/cfg/`, which defines custom Nix configuration).

 ### Packages

-Some packages not in nixpkgs are defined in `:/pkgs/`.
+Some packages not in nixpkgs are defined in `:/packages/`.
 These can be built and run as flake outputs.
-Example:

 ```console
 $ echo "declare const foo: Bar" | nix run ".#tshm" -- -a